about-code/vscode-theme-adapted/README.md

 A [VSCode](https://github.com/microsoft/vscode) UI theme with Monokai or VSCode+ syntax theme integrating with [Adapta](https://github.com/adapta-project) desktop theme (Linux).

 The theme can be downloaded from the VSCode [Marketplace](https://marketplace.visualstudio.com/items?itemName=about-code.vscode-theme-adapted).
 Otherwise VSIX files can be downloaded from the GitHub [releases](https://github.com/about-code/vscode-theme-adapted/releases) page.
-Alternatively Linux users can install the theme by downloading sources and extract them to `~/.vscode/extensions` or `~/.vscode-oss/extensions` (VSCode OSS).
+Alternatively Linux users can install the theme by downloading the sources and extracting them to `~/.vscode/extensions` or `~/.vscode-oss/extensions` (VSCode OSS).

 ## Preview